-This test can also tell the sex of the fetus, in some cases letting the parents to know or choose if they want a boy or a girl.
+This test can also tell the sex of the fetus, in some cases allowing the parents to know if they are going to have a boy or a girl.

 This test is recommended to patients that wish to make sure that their baby is in optic conditions, and that there is any genetic risk during the pregnancy.